 Applies to acetaminophen / propoxyphene: oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking acetaminophen / propoxyphene:Rare
+You should check with your doctor immediately if any of these side effects occur when taking acetaminophen / propoxyphene:Rare

 - Abdominal or stomach pain